jlarosee/m35-knowledge-base/daily-todo.md

 - curated tag list to start
 - hide non-blendable suppliers in drawers?
 - drawer in kick-off
+  - big modal for kick-off, not resuem
+    - show partner config there
   - instead of modal?
+  -

 IDEAS
 - we could use pori to match the project description to curated tags and then use those tags to denote partners who are well-fitting